 DAYS AND TIMES: We offer programming four days a week, Monday through Thursday.
 Children can be dropped off between 8:00 and 9:00 (note the earlier drop off this year!), with the day’s activities starting at 9 AM.
 All children need to be picked up by 5:00 PM.
 Camp will run Monday through Thursday from June 11th, 2018 through August 23rd, 2018.
 There is no camp on July 4th.
 As always, you can sign up for as many or as few days as you want, and only the days that you want, with no minimum or maximum.

 CAMP ACTIVITIES: Each day at camp we spend nearly the entire day outside, taking advantage of the beautiful park and the trails and creek.
 Daily activities in the park can include nature exploration and hikes, group games like gaga, dodgeball, and capture the flag, arts and crafts, fort building, playground time, obstacle courses, and playing in the creek.
 We also take many field trips off site by foot. by DTA bus, and by Voyager Bus.
 Anticipated trips this summer include the Mount Royal and Downtown Libraries, the Lakewalk and Canal Park, many of the various city parks including Keene’s Creek and Quarry Park, Gooseberry Park, Duluth Yoga, Great Lakes Aquarium, Park Point, and many more!
 More information on the tentative schedule is found here.
-Please note that this is a very tentative schedule and likely to change before the start of camp, but gives a good idea of the types of activities we do.
-The schedule of activities can also change due to shifts in availability and weather.
+Please note that this is our planned schedule, but it is likely to shift as the summer progresses.
+The schedule of activities can change due to shifts in availability and weather.

 REGISTRATION: All applications are processed using a lottery system.
 Applications can be turned in beginning on March 8th, and parents have until the end of the day Wednesday, March 14th to turn in applications to be considered for the lottery.
 The registration fee of $50/family must be turned in with your completed registration packet unless you are requesting a scholarship.
 All payments must be made with check or cash.
 The applications received during that period will be processed in a random order to ensure that all interested parties have equal chance of attending the Adventure Program.
 There is no advantage to turning in your paperwork earlier or later in the week, as long as it is received by the end of the day March 14th.
 Processing of applications will begin on March 15 and be complete by March 23 at the very latest to allow opportunities for families to pursue other camps.
 Applicants will be notified when their application has been processed or if there were no longer openings.
 If there are openings after the lottery, applications will be processed in the order that they are received.